 When the sun rose the next morning after a night of tragedy, mother walked outside to collect herself.
 Rain had fallen the day before.
 And there in the mud around the house, mother saw a heartbreaking sight – her father’s footprints.

 James was laid to rest in Boxelder, not far from the farm, in Salem Baptist Church’s cemetery.
 His family tried to continue to farm but soon were broke.
 Mother remembered Mama Minnie feeding everyone from one skillet of gravy made with flour, water and bacon grease with the one remaining egg stirred into it so everyone could have a bit of egg.
-Their days there ended when their house burned down.
+Their days there ended around 1937 when their house burned down.

 Jewell’s passions were singing and dancing, especially the Charleston.
 She loved poetry, book learning and basketball, sinking shots from mid-court.
 She idolized movie stars and daydreamed about a career in show business.